How Isaac Wright Jr overturned kingpin conviction & life sentence in prison, exposing widespread police misconduct in New Jersey

 For nearly a decade, virtually every aspect of Wright’s life was subject to investigation by the state.
 It took an intervention from the state’s highest court to end the delay.
 Wright was finally admitted to the bar by none other the New Jersey Supreme Court in 2017.

 Isaac Wright Jr. Today

 Wright is a practicing lawyer with the firm, Hunt, Hamlin & Ridley in Newark.
 His legal speciality?
 Slaying giants:

 “I went to law school for one reason and one reason only,” Wright says.
 “To slay giants for a price.
 And if the giant is big enough and the cause is important enough, I’ll do it for free, especially when it involves helping those who cannot help themselves.”

 Wright is currently representing Isaiah Bell, a young man accused of murdering James Kargbo in Somerset County.
-Bringing Wright the attention he deserves, rapper and business mogul 50 Cent is producing a show about his determined fight for justice in the face of systemic oppression.
+Bringing Wright the attention he deserves, rapper and business mogul 50 Cent is producing a show called For Life about his determined fight for justice in the face of systemic oppression.

 Isaac Wright Jr. had to teach himself law and strategize his own legal defense from a prison cell to finally, finally, prove his innocence.
 How many other wrongly convicted men and women are sitting in their cells right now, unlawfully condemned in system where police misconduct and corruption reign?

 It’s unlikely that we’ll ever truly know that number.
 But perhaps with slayers like Wright bringing these cases to light, more giants will be set to fall.